-- Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period has remained level. - Compared with last week, the signal has decreased across the region.
-However, the signal increased at Swansea Bay and Ystradgynlais. - No indicators were triggered during the last reporting period. - There was one sample missing from Cog Moors (Dinas Powys), Lletty Brongu (Nr Maesteg), Pen-Y-Bont (Merthyr Mawr) and Ystradgynlais, and three samples missing from Swansea Bay.
-Caution is advised when inferring trends at Swansea Bay due to only two successful samples being collected.
+- Wastewater signal in the region has decreased over the last four weeks. - Compared with last week, the signal has decreased across the region.
+However, the signal remained level at Cog Moors (Dinas Powys). - No indicators were triggered during the last reporting period. - There was one sample missing from Cog Moors (Dinas Powys), Lletty Brongu (Nr Maesteg), Pen-Y-Bont (Merthyr Mawr) and Ystradgynlais.
+Sampling issues at Swansea Bay (gas production on site, preventing access) have resulted in no samples being collected since June 19th, therefore caution is advised when inferring trends at Swansea Bay.